If you’re a woman over 50 at an important crossroads in your life —

 12:45-2:00 Our circle of women will complete the round of hearing each participant’s moving-forward plans.

-2:30pm How about a group trail hike to breathe in the Colorado mountain air, enjoy the spacious autumn breezes, take a long look at the Rocky Mountains, and feel the richness of our days together?
+2:30pm How about a group trail hike to breathe in the Colorado mountain air, enjoy the spacious spring meadows, take a long look at the Rocky Mountains, and feel the richness of our days together?

 3:30pm Final group circle.
 One of the riches and rarities of a Retreat like this is gaining from the wisdom and hard-earned savvy of other women who have lived full lives, are full of zest, and have a desire to contribute and to forge a joyous next phase.
 Our final circle will gather the collective insights we have gained.
 What did we hear from each other that seems common among us as women?
 What happened that we did not expect?
 What did you learn about yourself?
 What gifts are you now convinced are a native part of you — that you heard reflected back to you over and over these 4 days?
 What does it mean going forward?
 Included in the closing circle is a review of our monthly support calls for one year, beginning one month after this Retreat.